Ebazhanov/linkedin-skill-assessments-quizzes/git/git-quiz.md

 - [ ] It trains the algorithm for the next time a GitHub client answers the question.
 - [x] It helps Copilot have better context for code assistance and generation.
 - [ ] The function names are not fed to Copilot and are ignored by the AI.

+#### Q152.
+You are working on a project that uses a Python library and you want to find an example of how to use a function across all public repositories.
+Which part of GitHub’s platform would you use?
+- [ ] Issues.
+- [ ] Discussions
+- [ ] Projects
+- [x] Search